-Mark B. Ganz, age 56, director since January 2006; member of the Audit Committee and the Compensation and Human Resources Committee.
+Mark B. Ganz, age 57, director since January 2006; member of the Audit Committee and the Compensation and Human Resources Committee.

-Mr. Ganz has served since 2004 as president and chief executive officer of Cambia Health Solutions, Inc., a parent corporation of 22 companies offering products and services in the health care sector, including BlueCross and BlueShield health plans, to providers of care, consumers and employers.
-Cambia Health Solutions, Inc.'s family of companies range from software and mobile applications, health care marketplaces, non-traditional health care delivery models, health insurance, life insurance, pharmacy benefit management, and wellness.
-Mr. Ganz has been with Cambia Health Solutions, Inc. since 1992, holding various positions, including president, chief operating officer, chief legal officer and corporate secretary, and chief compliance officer.
-Mr. Ganz also serves on the board of directors of Cambia Health Solutions, Inc. In addition, Mr. Ganz serves as vice chair of the Board of Regents of the University of Portland and as president of the Boy Scouts of America Cascade-Pacific Council, serves on the boards of Blue Cross Blue Shield Association, Oregon Business Council, Greater Portland Inc., the Western Conference of Prepaid Health Plans, and The Conservation Project, and has served as chairman of the board of America's Health Insurance Plans.
+Mr. Ganz has served since 2003 as president and since 2004 as president and chief executive officer of Cambia Health Solutions, Inc., a parent corporation of 22 companies offering products and services across the U.S. in the health care sector including BlueCross and BlueShield licensed health plans in four states - to individuals and families, health care providers and employers.
+Cambia Health Solutions, Inc.'s family of companies range from software and mobile applications, advanced data analytics, precision medicine, health care marketplaces, non-traditional health care delivery models, health insurance, life insurance, pharmacy benefit management, and wellness.
+The Cambia Foundation, of which Mr. Ganz is a founder and director, is a nationally recognized leader and innovator in the field of Palliative Care in the U.S. Mr. Ganz has been with Cambia Health Solutions, Inc. since 1992, holding various positions, including president and chief operating officer, chief legal officer and corporate secretary, and chief compliance officer.
+Mr. Ganz also serves on the board of directors of Cambia Health Solutions, Inc. and Echo Health Ventures, a joint venture between Cambia and BlueCross BlueShield of North Carolina.
+In addition, Mr. Ganz serves as council president of the Boy Scouts of America Cascade-Pacific Council and is past-chair of America's Health Insurance Plans.
+He serves on the board and executive committee of Oregon Business Council and Greater Portland Inc., the regional economic development corporation.
+He also serves on the boards of the BlueCross and BlueShield Association and the Western Conference of Prepaid Health Plans, and on the Board of Regents of the University of Portland.
+He serves on the advisory board of the USC Schaeffer School of Public Policy and is a member of the National Academies of Science, Medicine and Engineering Roundtable on Quality Care for People with Serious Illness.
 We believe that Mr. Ganz' qualifications to serve on our board include his experience overseeing multiple companies within a large diversified corporate group, his experience in various executive roles, his 29 years of experience in the practice of corporate and regulatory law, and his expertise in executive compensation and compensation structures, corporate governance, and ethics and compliance programs.

-Kathryn J. Jackson, Ph.D., age 59, director since April 2014; member of the Finance Committee and Compensation and Human Resources Committee.
+Kathryn J. Jackson, Ph.D., age 60, director since April 2014; member of the Finance Committee and Compensation and Human Resources Committee.